Program Name: MBA

 I love international travel.
 During the MBA program, I went on two study abroad trips, one to Nicaragua and one to Cambodia.
 Connecting with people from different cultures, trying different food and taking time away from work are so important for me.
 After I finished the MBA program, my partner and I both left our jobs to travel around the world for a year.

-What advice do you have for current or prospective School of Business students who want to advance their career?
+What advice do you have for current or prospective graduate business students who want to advance their career?

 Early in the program, clearly define what your next career move will be after you graduate.
 PSU offers many opportunities including internships, mentors and guest speakers from local companies that it helps to focus on establishing relationships within the local business community.
 This network has had the largest impact on my career path post-graduation.